isomerpages/moe-tanjongkatongsec/_about-us/TK Graduate & Code Of Conduct.md

 others to copy work is considered as cheating.</p>
 </li>
 <li>
-<p>All notes, assignments and assessments are to be filled neatly by subjects
+<p>All notes, assignments and assessments are to be filed neatly by subjects
 to facilitate review and revision.</p>
 </li>
 <li>